openstack-infra/zuul/doc/source/zuul.rst

     containing 'retrigger' somewhere in the comment text are added to a change.

+  **timer**
+    This trigger will run based on a cron-style time specification.
+    It will enqueue an event into its pipeline for every project defined in the configuration.
+Any job associated with the pipeline will run in response to that event.

+    *time*
+    The time specification in cron syntax.
+Only the 5 part syntax is supported, not the symbolic names.
+Example: ``0 0 * * *`` runs at midnight.

 **dequeue-on-new-patchset**
   Normally, if a new patchset is uploaded to a change that is in a pipeline, the existing entry in the pipeline will be removed (with